 Before investing in a campervan we spent a lot of time researching different models and also van conversions.
 One of the reasons we opted for a VW California was because we felt it would work best for us as a family with young children.

 There’s a lot to consider if you’re thinking about buying or renting a campervan when you have a baby.
 Hopefully this will help to answer some of the questions you may have.

 Can you put a baby seat in a campervan?

 In short, yes.
 Some campervans and conversions come with Isofix points, which carseats can be easily attached to.
 However if they don’t, like ours, you can secure them in with seatbelts in the normal way.
-Our baby is still in a backwards facing carseat, while the three-year-old is in a forward-facing booster seat.
+We used a backwards facing carseat for the baby and a forward-facing booster seat for our toddler.

 Where does a baby sleep in a campervan?

 In the future both little adventurers will spend the night in sleeping bags in the pop-up roof of the campervan.
 (Ours came with a safety net that fastens over the entrance which provides extra reassurance).
 But while the baby is still small he sleeps down on the foldout bed with me.
 Because he is so mobile one of the things we were worried about was him rolling off the end of the bed, so we researched a few options.

 If your baby is still small there is plenty of room for a Moses basket in a campervan.
 (We used this option the first time we took our little adventurer to stay in a shepherd’s hut.)
 However our baby is too big for that now, so we decided to get him a pop-up travel cot, which is like a mini tent.
 This seemed like the best option, as it gives him plenty of space to wriggle around in his growbag, but also zips up so I can sleep with the comfort that he’s not going to be launching himself off the bed!

 We opted for the Koo-di Pop-Up Travel Bubble Cot which fits the space really well.

 Where does a baby eat in a campervan?